HuolalaTech/react-query-kit/README.md

 Options
 - `primaryKey: string`
     - Required
-    - `primaryKey` will be the first element of the arrary of `queryKey`
+    - `primaryKey` will be the first element of the array of `queryKey`

 Returns
 - `getPrimaryKey: () => primaryKey`